 article_id narrative_1;...;narrative_N subnarrative_1;...;subnarrative_N

-where article_id is the numeric id in the name of the input article file (e.g. the id of file article123456.txt is 123456), narrative_x is a label (of the provided hierarchy) representing a narrative present in the article, and subnarrative_x is one of the labels (of the hierarchy) representing a subnarrative (corresponding to subnarrative_x) present in the article.
+where article_id is the file name of the input article file, narrative_x is a label (of the provided hierarchy) representing a narrative present in the article, and subnarrative_x is one of the labels (of the hierarchy) representing a subnarrative (corresponding to subnarrative_x) present in the article.
 In case neither specific narrative nor subnarrative label can be assigned the “Other” pseudo-label is used.
 In case the article is labeled with a specific narrative label but no specific subnarrative can be assigned, the convention “[Narrative] : Other” will be used to represent a label that although belongs to a narrative does not fit any of the sub-narratives.
-This is an example of a section of the gold file for the articles with ids 10001 - 10003:
+This is an example of a section of the gold file for three articles:

 IMPORTANT: For creating the submission file two lists one with the narratives and one with the sub-narratives need to be provided.
 No consistency requirement is enforced (e.g. sub-narrative X:Y need not have narrative X) as they are evaluated independently.